apache/celix/documents/getting_started/using_services_with_c.md

 - Changing the signature of a function
 - Changing the semantics of a argument (e.g. changing range input from "range in kilometer" to "range in meters")

-A backwards compatible change which extend the functionality should lead to a minor version increase (e.g. 1.0.0 -> 1.1.0).
+A backwards binary compatible change which extend the functionality should lead to a minor version increase (e.g. 1.0.0 -> 1.1.0).
 Changes considered backwards compatible which extend the functionality are:

 - Adding a function to the back of the service struct

-A backwards compatible change which does not extend the functionality should lead to a micro version increase (e.g. 1.0.0 -> 1.0.1).
+A backwards binary compatible change which does not extend the functionality should lead to a micro version increase (e.g. 1.0.0 -> 1.0.1).
-Changes considered backwards compatible which does not extend the functionaility are:
+Changes considered backwards binary compatible which does not extend the functionality are:

 - Changes in the documentation
 - Renaming of arguments

+For C services generally platform specific calling convention are used therefore binary compatibility between service provider and consumers from different compilers is possible (e.g. gcc and clang), but not advisable

 ## Components